-As illustrated in Fig. \ref{fig:dataset}, our simulations span seven carrier frequencies essential to modern and future networking \cite{Rappaport_npjWT_2025}: 2.1 GHz (AWS/IMT), 2.6 GHz (LTE B7), 3.3 GHz and 3.5 GHz (C-band), 4.9 GHz (public safety / 5G-NR n79), 5.9 GHz (C-V2X / ITS), and 7.1 GHz (5G upper mid-band).
-These frequencies capture distinct propagation behaviors, including varying free-space pathloss scaling and material penetration characteristics.
+As illustrated in Fig. \ref{fig:dataset}a, our simulations span seven carrier frequencies essential to modern and future networking \cite{Rappaport_npjWT_2025}: 2.1 GHz (AWS), 2.6 GHz (LTE B7), 3.3 GHz and 3.5 GHz (C-band), 4.9 GHz (5G-NR n79), 5.9 GHz (ITS band), and 7.1 GHz (5G upper mid-band).
+This frequency diversity captures distinct propagation behaviors, including frequency-dependent free-space path-loss scaling and material penetration characteristics.
 Such diversity allows FARM to learn frequency-dependent propagation features, facilitating cross-band generalization.
-Additionally, four common cellular radiation patterns \cite{Banerjee_npjWT_2026} are incorporated: an isotropic pattern and three directional antenna patterns with half-power beamwidths of $30^\circ$, $60^\circ$, and $120^\circ$.
-These represent typical BS deployments ranging from narrow-beam to wide-sector coverage.
-To capture spatial asymmetry, we sample three random yaw angles per BS position.
-This multi-band and multi-antenna design enriches ARM-Omni with diverse propagation conditions under a unified simulation framework.
-By covering multiple carrier frequencies, antenna beamwidths, and transmitter orientations, the dataset exposes FARM to variations in pathloss behavior, penetration effects, and directional coverage patterns.
-This diversity encourages the model to learn radio representations that are not tied to a single band or deployment geometry, thereby improving robustness and enabling cross-configuration generalization.
+Additionally, four common cellular radiation patterns \cite{Banerjee_npjWT_2026}, ranging from narrow-beam to wide-sector coverage, are incorporated: an isotropic pattern and three directional antenna patterns with half-power beamwidths of $30^\circ$, $60^\circ$, and $120^\circ$.
+This antenna-pattern diversity exposes FARM to different spatial radiation characteristics, enabling it to model coverage anisotropy and improve cross-antenna generalization.
+To capture spatial asymmetry, we further sample three random yaw angles per BS position.
+This multi-band and multi-antenna design enriches ARM-Omni with diverse propagation conditions under a unified simulation framework and encourages FARM to learn deep radio representations for cross-scenario generalization improvement.